jjohnny01/excel2docx/README.md

 # excel2docx
-using openpyxl to extract values from a spreadsheet convert excel to docx convert excel to normal txt format
+python script to convert excel/xls format to word extract contents of an excel file

 **Installation:**